giaccone/Bfield_measured/README.md

 ## Repository content

-* `Bmeasured_343_points.txt` : text file including the measurements at 343 points equally spced inside the instection volume.
-The file include a legend to understand the data meaning.
+* `Bmeasured_343_points.txt` : text file including the measurements at 343 points equally spaced inside the inspection volume.
+The file includes also a legend to understand the data meaning.
-* `Bmeasured_64_points.txt` : text file including the measurements at 64 points equally spaced inside the instection volume.
-The file include a legend to understand the data meaning.
+* `Bmeasured_64_points.txt` : text file including the measurements at 64 points equally spaced inside the inspection volume.
+The file includes also a legend to understand the data meaning.
 (These data are obtained by undersampling the original 343 measurements).
-* `plot_field.m` : for convenience of the MATLAB&reg; users, this script reads and visualises the data
+* `plot_field.m` : for convenience of the MATLAB&reg; users, this script reads and visualises the data.
 * `coil_geometry.mat`: MATLAB&reg; file including the geometry of the coil.
 This file is used in the script `plot_field.m`.
 If you do not use this script, you do not need this file.

 ## Ouput of `plot_field.m`